thephpleague/csv/docs/9.0/reader/record-mapping.md

 The two (2) methods are static.

-<p class="message-notice">the mechanism does not support <code>IntersectionType</code></p>
+<p class="message-notice">the closure mechanism does not support <code>IntersectionType</code></p>

 ### Implementing a TypeCasting class

-If you need to support `Intersection` type, or you want to be able to fine tune the typecasting you can provide your own class to typecast the value according to your own rules.
-Since the class is not registered by default you must configure its usage via the `Cell` attribute `cast` argument.
+If you need to support `Intersection` type or properties/argument without type, or you want to be able to fine tune the typecasting you can provide your own class to typecast the value according to your own rules.
+Since the class is not registered by default:

+- you must configure its usage via the `Cell` attribute `cast` argument
+- it won't be available during autodiscovery.

 ```php
 use App\Domain\Money\Naira;